 Our primary focus at Apex Biologix is providing doctors and clinics with regenerative medicine equipment and supplies.

-With that in mind, we play close attention to the current state of regenerative medicine in the U.S. We are particularly intrigued by how stem cell and PRP therapies are being used to treat musculoskeletal injuries.
+With that in mind, we play close attention to the current state of regenerative medicine in the U.S. We are particularly intrigued by how total nucleated cell and PRP therapies are being used to treat musculoskeletal injuries.
 For example, it is fairly common for pro athletes to get PRP injections following ligament, tendon, and muscle injuries.

 The impetus for this post was a story that recently ran on the auburnpub.com website, a site operated by an Auburn, New York newspaper known as The Citizen.
 An Auburn physical therapist and chiropractor by the name of Dr. Dale Buchberger wrote the piece.
 In it, he discussed the role of physical therapy in regenerative medicine.